-• before you start
+• before you start painting •

 » Since paint stores are good at stirring paint, it is unnecessary to stir it again.
 Just use the paint within 24 hours after you purchase it.
 If more than 24 hours went by, read below how to stir it again.

-during the project
+• during the project •

-» Do not dip any tools, rollers, or brushes directly in the can of paint.
-Dust, lint, or other unwanted material from the wall is transferred into an otherwise clean paint.
+» Do NOT place rollers or brushes directly in a can of paint or Roller Pan.
+Dust, lint, or material from a wall is transferred into an otherwise clean paint.

-when you are done
+• after you are done painting •

-1.- Name & Number of formula.
+1.- Name and/or number of formula.